Naamloos/TopCenterStart11/README.md

 I don't think I can actually fix that, but feel free to [prove me wrong](https://github.com/Naamloos/TopCenterStart11/pulls)!

 ### I want to stop using the application!
-Remove the shortcut from your `shell:startup` folder and restart explorer.
-The change will revert and it will not be reflected on reboot.
+Remove the shortcut from your `shell:startup` folder and reboot.
+The changes will revert and it will not be reflected on reboot.

+### The action center isn't vertically aligned right!
+I am still looking into a way to fix this.
+As of right now I have been unable to fix this.
+[Any help is welcome!](https://github.com/Naamloos/TopCenterStart11/pulls)

 ## Screenshot
 ![](https://i.imgur.com/Ud0IKO2.png)